 7. Did you know you can trademark sounds?

 Did you know that some of the sounds that you hear everyday are trademarked?
 This includes the NBC chimes, the MGM lions roaring, and the Mr. Softee ice cream truck song.
 How many of you guys remember the ice cream trucks in your neighborhood?
 It’s what childhood dreams are made of *sniff sniff*.
 The chimes, the lions, and the jingle of the ice cream truck are all sounds that function on how you recognize these brands.
 Remember, any old sound can’t be trademarked.
 The sound has to serve as a way for consumers to identify your brand.

 Remember what I said in #3, about how the law is late to catch up on technology?
 Well, they may have redeemed themselves by including hashtags into the trademark world.
 The USPTO states that, “A mark comprising of or including the hash symbol (#) or the term ‘hashtag’ is registerable as a trademark of service only if it functions as an identifier of the source of the applicant’s goods or services.”
 Back in 2016, the number of hashtag trademark applications had increased 64% in one year.
 That was 3 years ago, so I can only imagine that the number has increased.
 Many companies use their hashtags to find influencers and to engage with consumers.
 So it only makes sense that they would want to trademark their unique hashtag.
 Remember, if you want to trademark a hashtag, it still has to be distinctive and will not cause confusion among consumers.

 I hope this has helped you out while you are on your trademarking journey.
-Trademarking is neverending because as time changes, so does the law.
+Trademarking is never-ending because as time changes, so does the law.
 If choosing the right name to trademark is leaving you stumped, use this guide so that you can choose a name that’s memorable to your office and passes the Trademark Office standards.